jotson/1gam-jan2013/README.md

 Now that the game is playable from beginning to end, I'm starting on some of the polish I'd been putting off.
 First up is making the HUD look awesome.

+Managing the state of the game almost isn't a problem but I can see that it could get very complicated for a game even moderately more complex than this one.
+The state of the player, the world, and other objects in game and how they all interact is crazy.
+For my next game, I need to do some research into state management to see if there's a sane way to manage state and changes between state.

 Hours: